openrport/openrport/docs/no18-file-reception.md

 The user must create sudo rules for that.
 This allows a fine-grained control over which folders are accessible for the rport client.
 Example:

 ```
-# /etc/sudoers.d/rport-filepush
+# /etc/sudoers.d/rport-filereception
-# The following rule allows the rport cliebr to change the ownership of any file retrieved from the rport server
+# The following rule allows the rport client to change the ownership of any file retrieved from the rport server
 rport ALL=NOPASSWD: /usr/bin/chown * /var/lib/rport/filepush/*_rport_filepush

 # The following rules allows the rport client to move copied files to any folder